 - How can you reach her?

-Knowing who buys, and why, will help you more effectively position your author brand in the minds of your customers.
+Knowing who buys, and why, will help you more effectively position your author brand in the minds of your customers and build your author platform.
 Then implement your advertising, publicity, and selling strategies so they interact and consistently project this image favorably.